Collège Sainte-Barbe

-The Collège Sainte-Barbe was founded in 1460 on Montagne Sainte-Geneviève (Latin Quarter, Paris) by Pierre Antoine Victor de Lanneau, teacher of religious studies, as a college of the University of Paris.
-It was until June 1999 the "oldest" college of Paris.
+The Collège Sainte-Barbe was founded in 1460 on Montagne Sainte-Geneviève (Latin Quarter, Paris).
+It was until its closure in June 1999 the "oldest" identified college of Paris.

 The Barbiste Spirit is kept alive through the Friendly Association of Old Barbistes, founded in 1820, recognized a public society since 1880, which is the oldest association of alumni of France, "l'Association Amicale des Anciens Barbistes".

 Alumni

 Former Barbists (ordered by date of birth) include: